Circuit-killer/fpga-usbhid-host/README.md

 halfway and final state is not reached, joystick surely won't work so try to disable or change some packet being send before that.

-"dbg_step_ps3" will mormally be in state 0x22 most of the time.
+"dbg_step_ps3" will mormally be in state 34d=22h most of the time.
-"dragonrise" joystick will work for few seconds or minutes, when it gets stuck at state 0x26.
+"dragonrise" joystick will work for few seconds or minutes, then it will get stuck at state 38d=26h.

 When final dbg_step_cmd state is reached, pressing joystick buttons should blink some lights in upper 4 LED bits.
 Check that pressing of the buttons